jhucsf/fall2019/hw/hw2.md

 **(b)** Design a circuit which implements the formulas you specified in part (a).
 The circuit should show the three inputs (I1, I2, I3) and the two outputs (Q0, Q1).

 Hint: it will probably be helpful to make a truth table showing the values of Q0 and Q1 for each combination of input values.

+Hint: it is possible to implement this circuit using 4 gates.
+(Your solution could use a different number of gates, but knowing that it has a relatively simple implementation may be helpful in getting a sense of whether your approach is heading in the right direction.)

 # Problem 4: Shift register (30%)